IBM/workshop-quarkus-openshift-reactive-endpoints/labs/lab7.md

 ![](../images/deploy8.png)

 This will display the home page of the generated service.
-To invoke your endpoint append 'artiles' to the URL.
+To invoke your endpoint append 'articles' to the URL.

 ![](../images/deploy10.png)